 - Think of other ideas on how to tell the difference between each state of Mind.

-- Describe a situation where you were in Reasonable Mind, or Emotion Mind and you reacted.
+- Describe a situation where you were in Reasonable Mind, or Emotional Mind and you reacted.

 - How would this reaction be different if you were in Wise Mind?